 Qhapac Ñan: The Spine of the Inca Empire

 The Inca Trails network was the spine of the vast empire which basked in glory for a century.
-It provided the much-needed logistical framework for communication, mobilization of army and merchandize supply.
-It was used by humans and llamas.
+It provided the much-needed logistical framework for communication, mobilization of army and logistic supply.
+Llamas and humans use to walk on this trail.
 One of the most significant and frequent trekkers in those days were the messengers.
-Individuals served as trained messengers in the Inca empire who are believed to be good enough to cross the entire trail in a day.
 They carried messages from corner to the empire to another.
 It was this very network of Inca Trails which kept the empire integrated and aided defense, governance and economy.
-Some of these trails served ceremonial purposes and were used for pilgrimage and to perform rituals to honor the lofty mountain peaks.
-This network was a symbol of the Inca civilization in itself.
+This network was truly a symbol of the Inca civilization in itself.